claimchain/claimchain-simulations/README.md

 make deps && make venv
 ```

-2. Download the pre-computed simulation reports and parsed dataset:
+2. Download the pre-computed simulation reports and the processed dataset:
 ```
 make data
 ```